CarlosAMolina/pyFindWords/README.md

 - fileWhereFindWords.txt: text where find desired words
 - web.html: you can analyze an URL instead of the .txt file.
 Web html code is saved in web.html

+Available options
+- f=file.
+Checks if words in wordsToFind.txt are in fileWhereFindWords.txt
+- r=repeated.
+Search in fileWhereFindWords.txt the number of times each word appears
+- w=web.
+Checks if words in wordsToFind.txt are in the specified web page.
+Web html code is saved in web.html

 Example
 - words2find.txt: